Learning Password Best Practices Through In-Task Instruction: Method

 \item \textbf{Tip interactions (T3 only)}.
-Counts of acknowledgment actions (clicking on ``Why?") within the interactive tip interface.
-This measure reflects the extent of engagement with the highest-friction condition. \end{itemize}
+Counts of acknowledgment actions (clicking on ``Why?'') within the interactive tip interface.
+This measure reflects the extent of engagement with the highest friction condition. \end{itemize}

-\subsubsection{Rule categories.}
+\subsubsection{Rule categories}

-For rule-based analyses we mapped 20 heuristic rules and tips, password violations, and survey questions to six rule categories (\textit{Length}, \textit{Symbol}, \textit{Uppercase}, \textit{Number}, \textit{Personal information}, \textit{Dictionary}; see Table~\ref{tab:rule_set} for the six rules and Appendix Table~\ref{tab:rule_mappping} for the mapping from survey target rules to six rule categories).
-For each participant, rules that were violated in the Test Phase and triggered at least one tip formed that participant’s Test Phase rule set.
-Each exit survey question was linked to a single predefined target rule in the survey design (see Appendix Table \ref{tab:survey_questions} for full exit survey instrument).
+For rule-based analyses, we mapped 20 heuristic rules and tips, password violations, and survey questions to six rule categories (\textit{Length}, \textit{Symbol}, \textit{Uppercase}, \textit{Number}, \textit{Personal information}, \textit{Dictionary}; see Table~\ref{tab:rule_set} for the six rules and Appendix Table~\ref{tab:rule_mappping} for the mapping from survey target rules to six rule categories).
+For participants in the guided conditions, rules that were violated in the Test Phase and triggered at least one tip formed that participant’s Test Phase rule set.
+Each survey question was linked to a single predefined rule in the survey design (see Appendix Table~\ref{tab:survey_questions} for the full exit survey instrument).
+The Target Rule column is included for analysis and reporting only; participants saw only the questions and answer options.
+In survey analyses that compare T0 with T1-T3, the T0 baseline was constructed from intermediate password keystroke logs and grouped by rule.

-\subsubsection{Compliance measures.}
+\subsubsection{Compliance measures}

 Our analyses focus on two complementary constructs: